Paid house sitting jobs may seem like a fairy tale.

 If you look at just one website in this list, make it TrustedHousesitters, especially if you love pets.
 You will be trading care of animals for free accommodations all around the world.

 It’s a small price to pay, seeing as a one-year membership to the site is cheaper than a single night in a hotel room.

 Nevertheless, if you’re new to this site, I suggest creating a free account first, as that will let you see every available listing.
 If you don’t find one you like, at least you’re not out the fee.
-You can easily pay for the membership when you do find one you like, then you can pay for the membership.
+You can easily pay for the membership when you do find a listing you like.